Pisa to Sicily 2025

 *Ascent according to my Garmin Edge 1040 which usually agrees closely with Google Earth.
 My Edge 530 usually records about 15% less climbing which is more consistent with RWGPS.
 I assume that the newer hardware is more accurate.

 We spent many hours in a hot hotel room before figuring out by standing on a chair that the aircon was set for use with a remote control which was nowhere to be seen, probably because the aircon looked very old and most of the remotes had died.
 Once this setting had been changed the room temperature became much more tolerable.
 The room balcony overlooked the pool and was equipped with a laundry drier which was put to good use.
+The hotel had a friendly white cat which would keep an eye on the reception if the receptionist was absent.

 Day 8: Rest day in Pompei